LAWRENCE SHERIFF SCHOOL

 · 11+ Tests – Warwickshire County Council will provide you with information about the test date and arrangements.
 Details of the 11+ test are available in the school’s Admissions Policy, available on the school website www.lawrencesheriffschool.com under Parents and Students\Key Information and Planner\School Policies.

-· In-house tests – For those students who are being tested by Lawrence Sheriff School, on receipt of a test enquiry form our Examinations Officer, Mrs Chella Scott, will contact you to arrange a time for your son to sit the tests, which will consist of Mathematics and English papers.
+· In-house tests – For those students who are being tested by Lawrence Sheriff School, on receipt of a test enquiry form our Examinations Officer will contact you to notify you of the date and time for your son to sit the tests, which will consist of Mathematics and English papers.
 You will not be supplied with any past papers as the tests are intended to ascertain whether your son is of a comparable standard to other students in his year group.
 No additional preparation is needed for these ability tests.
 You will be notified in writing of the outcome of the tests.
 Please be aware that it will take some time for the results to be sent to you as the papers will be marked and moderated in school.

 Stage 2 – Application to the Local Authority Admissions Service

 Depending on the results of the testing, you may wish to proceed with an application for admission.
 To do this you will need to contact the Admissions Service at Warwickshire County Council if you are resident in Warwickshire (or your own Local Authority if you live outside Warwickshire) to make a formal application.
-However, even if your son is deemed to be of a comparable standard to our existing students, if we are over-subscribed in the relevant year group we will be unable to make him an offer of a place.
+However, even if your son is deemed to be of a comparable standard to our existing students, if the governors decide his admission would prejudice the provision of efficient education or efficient use of resources we will be unable to make him an offer of a place.
 You will be notified of the outcome of your application and if we are unable to offer you a place then you will be notified of your right to lodge a formal appeal.
+However, as the school is heavily over-subscribed, please be aware that the majority of appeals are unsuccessful, even where a pupil has achieved the qualifying standard.

 Stage 3 – Lodging a formal appeal